larandvik/zmk-config-charybdis/readme.md

 4. Flash `charybdis_left-nice_nano_v2-zmk.uf2` to the left keyboard
 5. Flash `charybdis_right_dongle-nice_nano_v2-zmk.uf2` to the right keyboard
 6. **Important**: Pair the left keyboard to the dongle first, then pair the right keyboard

+### Tester Pro Micro (GPIO Testing)
+**For testing a Pro Micro-compatible board**
+1. Flash `tester_pro_micro-nice_nano_v2-zmk.uf2` (or your board variant) to the controller
+2. Connect the board via USB to your computer
+3. Open a text editor or terminal
+4. Connect a switch or wire from any GPIO pin to GND and trigger it
+5. The board will output "PIN X" where X is the pin number (e.g., "PIN 14")
+6. Test all pins you want to verify

+**Note**: The tester firmware disables Bluetooth and runs in USB-only mode for simplicity.